nodejs/admin/Moderation-Policy.md

-When a request is sent by email to the [report@nodejs.org][] (or directly to a Moderation Team member) the moderation team must log the issue internally and report it periodically to the leadership bodies (TSC and CommComm).
+When a request is sent by email to the [report@nodejs.org][] (or directly to a Moderation Team member) the moderation team must log the issue internally and report it periodically to the TSC.

 Requests should contain as much information and context as possible, including the URL and a screenshot of the Post in question.
 Screenshots may be modified